FAQs

 No, the floating switches are not suitable for use in drinking water due to the properties of their connection cables.

-The new DCTR B-X Hz-PoE residual current transformers detect and assess residual currents to 20 A AC and 3 A DC.
+The DCTR B-X Hz-PoE residual current transformers detect and assess residual currents to 20 A AC and 3 A DC.
 Frequency-selective devices sensitive to all currents enable, across multiple channels, comprehensive configuration of frequencies and frequency ranges to analyse (from 0 to 100 KHz) The DCTR B-X Hz-PoE can be used for continual monitoring of electrical systems.
 Continual monitoring of residual currents can render redundant recurring insulation testing.
 Furthermore, residual current monitoring enables discrepancies and faults to be detected early, meaning timely intervention (preventative maintenance) is possible.